brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 We already explored this idea in [@P3603R1]{.title}, but what if we generalized the notion we have today and combined it with reflections?
 Informally:

 ::: std
-An expression has _consteval-only value_ if:
+A value is *consteval-only* if it is either

-1. it is a reflection,
+1. a reflection value or
-2. it has a constituent pointer/reference to an immediate function, or
+2. a pointer or pointer-to-member that points to either an immediate object or an immediate function.

+An object is an *immediate object* if its complete object has either

+1. a constituent value that is consteval-only or
-3. it has a constituent pointer/reference to an immediate variable.
+2. a constituent reference that refers to either an immediate object or an immediate function.

-An _immediate variable_ is a `constexpr` variable whose initialization produces a consteval-only value.
+A variable is an *immediate variable* if the object it declares is an immediate object.
 :::

-And then we split our term "constant expression" into two because a `constexpr` variable can be initialized with consteval-only value (this escalates it to an immediate variable) but a regular variable cannot be (because otherwise our consteval-only value would not be very consteval-only).
+And then we split our term "constant expression" into two: we say a constant expression is allowed to have consteval-only value (it cannot right now) and add a refinement called an _immediate constant expression_ which does have consteval-only value.
+We then say that a `constexpr` variable can be initialized with an immediate constant expression (this escalates it to an immediate variable) but a regular variable cannot be (because otherwise our consteval-only value would not be very consteval-only).

 Going back to our earlier example: